Birth Injury Attorneys

 Contact a Birth Injury Lawyer at Heidari Law Group Today

+We also have an office located in Nevada.
+If you or your child has been injured as a result of a physician’s negligence in Nevada, contact our Nevada birth injury attorneys immediately for a free no risk consultation.
 Our team of medical malpractice attorneys has helped victims of birth injury and their families secure millions in compensation for the injustice they’ve suffered.
-Call us at 1-833-225-5454 or send us an email at [email protected] to get a free case evaluation today.
+Call us at 1-833-225-5454 or send us an email at info@HeidariLawGroup.com to get a free case evaluation today.